ikeda46/website/content/en/publication/2020-ohsawa-etal-planetary/index.md

   two radar and optical simultaneous observations were organized.
 The first observation was carried out in 2009-2010 using Middle and Upper Atmosphere Radar (MU radar) and an image-intensified CCD camera.
-The second observation was carried out in 2018 using the MU radar and a mosaic CMOS camera, Tomo-e Gozen, mounted on the 1.05-m Kiso Schmidt Telescope.
+The second observation was carried out in 2018 using the MU radar and a mosaic CMOS camera, Tomo-e Gozen, mounted on the 1.05 m Kiso Schmidt Telescope.
 In total, 331 simultaneous meteors were detected.
 The relationship between radar cross sections and optical V-band magnitudes was well approximated by a linear function.
 A transformation function from the radar cross section to